 We welcome all students, regardless of nationality or place of birth.
 To learn more about kindergarten registration, how to prepare your child for school and Salem-Keizer Public Schools, please visit our district website.

-- June 17 - Last day of school
+- June 17 – Last day for students, previously June 15

 The full updated academic calendar, including a breakdown of key dates for parents and guardians, is available on our district website.

 SALEM-KEIZER PRESCHOOLS REGISTRATION FOR 2021-2022

 Your child must be 3 or 4 years old on or before September 10, 2021.

 6425 Fruitland Rd NE • Salem, OR 97317

 For more information on tuition, fees, times: